Encharted Cook

 Make-Ahead & Storage

-Left over cooked ribs can be stored in an airtight container, or wrapped in plastic wrap or aluminum foil in the refrigerator for up to 4 days.
+Leftover ribs can be stored in an airtight container or wrapped in plastic wrap or aluminum foil in the refrigerator for up to 4 days.

 Oven Baked Barbecue Ribs smothered in barbecue sauce and ready to eat.